Sunday, December 18, 2022 - 11:00 a.m.

 New Americans - UPDATE

-Continued thanks to everyone for all of the generous donations for our family.
+family.
 We have an abundance of infant diapers for now, but we also need big girl diapers (size 4).
 Gift cards are always welcome and appreciated.

 Cookie Reception & Cookie Donation